Monaco's institutional heritage

 The Ministry of State

-Also located on Place de la Visitation, opposite the National Council, the Hôtel du Gouvernement is the headquarters of the Ministry of State.
-Dating from 1894, the building houses the offices of the Minister of State, head of the Monegasque government, as well as the Principality's administrative departments.
-On the forecourt, next to this building with its classical lines, stands the poetic bronze sculpture La Fontaine aux Oiseaux, the work of artist Jean-Michel Folon.
+Also located on Place de la Visitation, opposite the Conseil National, the Hotel du Gouvernement is the headquarters of the Ministry of State.
+Dating from 1894, the building houses the offices of the Minister of State, head of the Monegasque government, as well as the Principality's administrative services.
+On the forecourt, next to this classically styled building, stands the poetic bronze sculpture La Fontaine aux Oiseaux, the work of artist Jean-Michel Folon.

 Place de la Visitation